chaeeun037/openCV-face-filters/README.md

-# OpenCV-face-filters
+# openCV-face-filters
-OpenCV-face-filters with hand detection.
+openCV-face-filters with hand detection.